A Consequentialist Critique of Binary Classification Evaluation: Theory, Practice, and Tools: Novel Results: Bounded Threshold Scoring Rules and Their Relation to DCA

 \begin{theorem}[Bounded Threshold Log Loss] Let $\f$ be a probabilistic classifier with score function $s(x)$.
 Let $c = \frac{1}{1 + \exp(-\ell)}$ denote the cost ratio corresponding to log-odds $\ell$, and suppose $\ell$ is distributed uniformly over the interval \([\log\frac{a}{1-a},\, \log\frac{b}{1-b}]\), where \(0 < a < b < 1\).
 Then the expected regret over this range is given by:

-\end{theorem} This result is practical to implement: it requires only two calls to a standard log loss function with clipping applied to inputs.
-Moreover, when \(a = 0\) and \(b = 1\), the second term vanishes, recovering the standard log loss. \begin{proof} This result follows as a direct extension of the proof of Theorem \ref{thm:ll}.
-The argument structure remains the same, with appropriate modifications to account for the additional constraints in this setting.
-For a complete derivation, refer to the proof of Theorem \ref{apdx:bounded_logloss} in the Appendix, where the full details are provided. \end{proof}
+\end{theorem} Similarly, this result follows as a direct extension of the proof of Theorem \ref{thm:ll}.
+The argument structure remains the same, incorporating appropriate modifications to account for the additional constraints in this setting.
+For a complete derivation, refer to the proof of Theorem \ref{apdx:bounded_logloss} in the Appendix, where the full details are provided.
+Like the bounded threshold Brier score, our bounded threshold log loss score is practical to implement: it requires only two calls to a standard log loss function with clipping applied to inputs.
+Moreover, when \(a = 0\) and \(b = 1\), the second term vanishes, recovering the standard log loss.